pakakornsitthisak/data-wow_test/README.md

 - `concertId`: Required, integer

 **Business Rules:**
-- User can only reserve 1 seat per concert
+- User can only reserve 1 seat per concert (with status 'reserve')
-- Cannot reserve if concert is sold out
+- Cannot reserve if concert is sold out (all seats are reserved with status 'reserve')
-- Cannot reserve if user already has a reservation for that concert
+- Cannot reserve if user already has an active reservation (status 'reserve') for that concert
+- When a reservation is cancelled, its status changes to 'cancel' (soft delete)

 #### DELETE /reservations/cancel
 Cancel a reservation.
+This changes the reservation status to 'cancel' instead of deleting it.

 **Request Body:**
 ```json